CallMiner's 2024 CX Landscape Report is here! |Download today

 Examples of improved first call resolution

 Conversation analytics (speech analytics) can have a great impact on FCR.
-Take this example: Aberdeen published a benchmark study in which it tracked two groups of contact centers: the “leaders,” which represented the top 30% of the sampled group, and the “followers,” which were defined as the bottom 70%.
+Take this example: Aberdeen published a benchmark study in which it tracked two groups of call centers: the “leaders,” which represented the top 30% of the sampled group, and the “followers,” which were defined as the bottom 70%.

 Surprisingly (but not), the leaders using conversation analytics averaged a 76% first-call resolution rate; comparatively, the followers had a 23% average FCR.